8 min read

 Mothes' teams grew from plucky underdogs in his early seasons to a top contender (falling in four regional finals between 1998 through 2006) and finally, in 2009, to Class B state champion.
 The Rangers went on to capture Class B again in 2012, 2013, 2019 and 2020.

-"What those teams were able to do in that 2004-09 window, then that 2009-20 window was really, really incredible," Mothes said.
 "We used to get a lot of comments from the (Maine Principals' Association) guys and the rink personnel (in Lewiston) like, "Oh, you guys again.'

 "It was obviously a lot of fun."